 Charging is via the portable mains charger and cable specifically supplied for your battery and is straightforward, just like your phone.

-The time taken varies, depending on the power of the charger, and ranges from 4 – 6 hrs for a full charge, but the good news is these batteries take charge fastest from low, so are 50-80% charged quite quickly if you need a top up.
+The time taken varies, depending on the power (number of Amps) of the charger, and ranges from 4 – 6 hrs for a full charge, but the good news is these batteries take charge fastest from low, so are 50-80% charged quite quickly if you need a top up.
 Most batteries can be charged on or off the bike, but charge best at around room temperature.